Moving, ribald and semi-autobiographical, Lives of Girls and Women is the only novel from Alice Munro, winner of the Nobel Prize in Literature

 Munro is a magician with words, but also with layers of life and emotion.

 'The greatest living short story writer' A. S. Byatt, Sunday Times

 In this perfect new collection, each of Alice Munro's glorious stories is as satisfying and richly crafted as a novel.

-First-ever selection of one of the world's greatest living short-story writers, winner of the Man Booker International Prize 2009.
+This is the first-ever selection of one of the world's greatest living short-story writers, and winner of the Man Booker International Prize 2009.

 'It is a collection that attests, once again, to Ms Munro's complete fluency in the short-story form, her emergence as one of the most eloquent and gifted writers of contemporary fiction...
 This is a wonderful collection of stories, beautifully written and deeply felt.'
 New York Times

 These dazzling and utterly satisfying stories explore varieties and degrees of love - filial, platonic, sexual, parental and imagined - in the lives of apparently ordinary folk.
 In fact, Munro's characters pulse with idiosyncratic life.
 Under the polished surface of these unsentimental dispatches from the small-town and rural front lies a strong undertow of violence and sexuality, repressed until something snaps, with extraordinary force in some of the stories, sadly and strangely in others.